Investing in Stocks for Retirement

 • Small-Cap: Companies with market capitalization between $250 million and $2 billion

-Employer Retirement Stocks
+Employer Stocks

 Some employers offer compensation to employees in the form of company stock.
 While taking advantage of certain match programs and allocations may maximize your yearly compensation, Fisher Investments generally advises against concentrating your portfolio with stock from any single company—even if it’s your own.

-We believe you should limit exposure to any single company to at most about 5% of your total investments.
+We believe you should limit exposure to any single company to (at most) about 5% of your total investments.
 Though you may know the company well, higher concentrations increase risk dramatically.
 After all, if you are actively working, your salary should be tied to the business’s health.
-Tying your future wealth or retirement to its health by loading up on employer stock is essentially “doubling down” which is not ideal.
+Tying your future wealth or retirement to its health by loading up on employer stock is essentially “doubling down,” which is not ideal.
 Diversification is key.
 It’s about staying humble and avoiding the potential for a big mistake.

 Learn More About Investments for Retirement